Ireland cricket team: Early history

-Cricket was introduced to Ireland by the English in the towns of Kilkenny and Ballinasloe in the early 19th century.
+Modern Cricket was introduced to Ireland by the English in the towns of Kilkenny and Ballinasloe in the early 19th century.
 In the 1830s, the game began to spread; many of the clubs which were founded in the following 30 years are still in existence today.
 The first Irish national team played in 1855 against The Gentlemen of England in Dublin.
 In the 1850s, the Englishman Charles Lawrence was responsible for developing the game in Ireland through his coaching.
 In the 1850s and 1860s, Ireland was visited for the first time by touring professional teams.
 Ireland's first match against Marylebone Cricket Club (the M.C.C.) was in 1858.